How much does it cost to have a baby in the UK?

 These activities could include baby massage, musical sessions and swimming lessons.

-- Classes such as swimming, sensory sessions can cost, according to End Parenting Poverty, between £20–£60 a month.
+• Classes such as swimming, sensory sessions can cost between £20-60 a month, according to End Parenting Poverty.

 How much does a child’s birthday party cost?

 You can spend as much or as little as they can want on your child’s birthday party, which can last a couple of hours.
-One parent said: “I have never spent more than £150 on a party.”
+For example, one parent said: “I have never spent more than £150 on a party.”

-- A local hall can be hired as a venue for a few hours for £35-over £100.
+• A local hall can be hired as a venue for a few hours for £35-£100.

 How much does it cost to go on holiday with baby?

-When it comes to family holidays, there is some good news in that babies often travel for free on airlines or at a reduced rate.
+When it comes to family holidays, babies often travel for free on airlines or at a reduced rate.

 Babies may also be able to stay in free cots at hotels.